Zhengzhong-You/RouteOpt/README.md

    This command will read the instance from the `0`-th line of the `.ins` file with the initial UB as 1000.

    Note that, if the `.ins` file contains a UB, it will be automatically read from the file, and the UB provided by -u will be ignored.
-The ins given in idx folder all contain a UB (optimal value).
+The `.ins` files in idx folder now all contain a UB (optimal value).

     For instance, you can type in: